 Location-based audiences allow you to target consumers based on their offline behaviors.
 This is important because you need to understand who your audience is and how they behave in the real world.
 Knowing their interests and offline behaviors, such as which brands they’ve visited previously, can help you predict where they’re going to visit next, so you can target them accordingly.

 What’s more, once you launch a given campaign, you can measure which ad impressions influenced in-store visits — and identify the most valuable media channels and audience segments.
-This is a process known as footfall attribution, which allows you to optimize your campaigns in real time based on store visits, so that you can reduce ad waste and shift your ad impressions toward the best-performing segments and media channels.
-Footfall attribution is an essential complement to your audience targeting strategy, as it allows you to validate your efforts by proving ROI and leveraging real-time insights to increase your return on ad spend (ROAS).
+This is a process known as offline measurement, which allows you to optimize your campaigns in real time based on store visits, so that you can reduce ad waste and shift your ad impressions toward the best-performing segments and media channels.
+Offline measurement is an essential complement to your audience targeting strategy, as it allows you to validate your efforts by proving ROI and leveraging real-time insights to increase your return on ad spend (ROAS).

 Capitalizing on Offline Audiences